CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 - **e2p2** - The output files generated by E2P2 will be placed here
 - **fasta** - The amino acid fasta input files should be put in this directory
 - **gff** - If a genomic feature format (GFF) file is available for one or more of the genomes of interest, they may be placed here.
 Currently GFF files are one option for finding the gene ID for each protein ID
-- **intermediate-pgdbs** - If you run the checkpoint function of the pipeline to save intermediate stages of the PGDBs, they will be placed here, and the checkpoint-restore function will look here for saved PGDBs to restore from
+- **intermediate-pgdbs** - If you run the 'backup' function of the pipeline to save intermediate stages of the PGDBs, they will be placed here, and the 'restore' function will look here for saved PGDBs to restore from
+- **logs** - The main log files for the pipeline will go here
 - **maps-in** - If you choose to use mapping files to manally map from protein IDs to gene IDs, the mapping files should be placed here.
 - **maps-out** - Regardless of how you choose to map protein to gene IDs, the final mappings will be saved to files in this directory, in the same format as the maps-in files, so they can be used to generate future versions of the same PGDBs and ensure that gene-protein mappings and gene/protein frame IDs remain stable across versions
-- **pgdb-masters** - Species-specific scripts will be generated and placed in subdirectories here, along with log files
+- **pgdb-masters** - Species-specific scripts will be generated and placed in subdirectories here, along with some log files
 - **pgdbs** - This is a directory to hold the PGDBs as they are being generated.
 It will usually be bound to the /pgdbs directory within the container that Pathway Tools uses to hold its repository of user-generated PGDBs
 - **savi** - Files needed for and created by the SAVI step will be placed in subdirectories here
+- **sockets** - This directory will hold the temporary sockets used for communicating with Pathway Tools; you usually shouldn't need to worry about the contents of this directory

-In addition, several configuration files are generated:
+In addition, several default control files are generated:

 - **pgdb-pipeline.txt** - This is the top-level config file for the pipeline, and contains settings that are not specific to any one species.
 You can use it to change the name / location of any of the project subdirectories listed above, or of the other config files listed below; or to redirect to external installs of software like BLAST and E2P2 that are used by the pipeline
 - **pgdb-table.txt** - This is a table file in tab-separated value (tsv) format that contains all the info and settings for each species you want to run.
 It is fairly modular, with column identity determined by the column headers (so columns can be rearranged, or omitted entirely if not needed), multiple table files can be combined in a single run, and there is a system available for defining presets so you need only enter common settings once